Pat Cleveland: Modeling career

 Cleveland's career as a model began in 1966 when she was on a subway platform with a friend en route to class and was noticed by the assistant to Carrie Donovan, fashion editor at Vogue.
 Donovan, impressed by Cleveland's fashionable clothing, invited her to tour the Vogue offices and the magazine subsequently published a feature on her as an up-and-coming young designer.
 The article led to her being approached by Ebony which asked Cleveland if she would perform as model for its Fashion Fair national runway tour.
 Cleveland agreed and decided she would place her aspirations to be a designer on hold and try her luck as a fashion model.

 Following her tour with Ebony, in which she experienced acts of violent racism in the Southern United States, Cleveland caught the attention of designers such as Jacques Tiffeau and Stephen Burrows.
 At age 18, she was signed to Wilhelmina Models after designer Oleg Cassini initially recommended her to Eileen Ford.
 Cleveland has stated that Ford had rejected her based on her race.

 Soon she was meeting and working with many of the fashion industry's top enterprising people of the era, including Diana Vreeland and being photographed by Irving Penn, Steven Meisel, Richard Avedon, Christopher Makos, and Andy Warhol and briefly became a muse to Salvador Dalí.
 She made her first appearance as a fashion model in American Vogue in June 1970, photographed by Berry Berenson and the same year, appeared in the very first issue of Essence magazine.
-Despite her early success, Cleveland grew disillusioned with America and what she perceived to be its racist attitudes towards black models.
-She relocated to Paris by suggestion of fashion illustrator Antonio Lopez in 1971 and soon became a house model for Karl Lagerfeld, who was the main designer at Chloé.
-Cleveland vowed not to return to the United States until a black model appeared on the American cover of Vogue.
-During the 1970s, she modeled for designers such as Valentino, Oscar de la Renta, Yves Saint Laurent, Thierry Mugler, Diane von Furstenberg and Christian Dior.
-With Karen Bjornson, Anjelica Huston, Alva Chinn, Elsa Peretti, and Pat Ast, among others, she became one of Halston's favoured troupe of models, nicknamed the Halstonettes.
+Despite her early success, Cleveland grew disillusioned with America and what she perceived to be its racist attitudes towards Black models.
+She relocated to Paris at the suggestion of fashion illustrator Antonio Lopez in 1971, and soon became a house model for Karl Lagerfeld, who was the main designer at Chloé.
+Cleveland vowed not to return to the United States until a Black model appeared on the American cover of Vogue.

+During the 1970s, Cleveland modeled for designers such as Valentino, Oscar de la Renta, Yves Saint Laurent, Thierry Mugler, Diane von Furstenberg, and Christian Dior.
+With Karen Bjornson, Anjelica Huston, Alva Chinn, Elsa Peretti, and Pat Ast, among others, she became one of Halston's favored troupe of models, nicknamed the Halstonettes.
+Halston called Cleveland "the greatest walking mannequin in the business."
 In 2019, she was one of many of his former models to be interviewed for the documentary film Halston.